Kyle Farmer Player Props: Twins vs. Mariners

 Kyle Farmer At The Plate

-- Farmer is hitting .245 with eight doubles, a triple, five home runs and 11 walks.
+- Farmer is batting .246 with eight doubles, a triple, six home runs and 13 walks.

-- He has gone deep in 8.1% of his games this year, and 2.4% of his trips to the dish.
+- Looking at the 63 games he has played this year, he's hit a long ball in six of them (9.5%), and in 2.8% of his trips to the plate.

-- Farmer has an RBI in 13 of 62 games this year, with multiple RBI in four of them.
-He has also driven home three or more of his team's runs in three contests.
+- Farmer has had at least one RBI in 22.2% of his games this season (14 of 63), with two or more RBI four times (6.3%).
+He has also been responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.